Sasha-Fridman/Sasha-Fridman2/README.md

 - 👋 Thank you for visiting my Github account.
 I'm Sasha Fridman, a passionate data and business analyst.
 - 📫 You can contact me on [LinkedIn](https://www.linkedin.com/in/sasha-fridman/)
-- :bulb: Here is a portfolio of some of my projects:
+- :bulb: Here are some of the projects I've worked on:

  ## TripleTen (ex.
 Practicum) projects